adioshun/gitBook_DeepDrive/paper2017-survey.md

 ### 7.3.
 Reconstruction and Recognition

-In autonomous driving, it is important to understand boththe structural and semantic information of the surroundings.Traditionally, image segmentation methods employ priors entirelyin the 2D image domain, i.e., spatial smoothness terms,and reconstruction methods usually encourage piecewise smoothsurfaces.
+In autonomous driving, it is important to understand both the structural and semantic information of the surroundings.

+Traditionally, `image segmentation` methods employ priors entirely in the 2D image domain, i.e., spatial smoothness terms,and reconstruction methods usually encourage piecewise smooth surfaces.

-It has been long argued that semantics and 3D reconstructioncarry valuable information to each other.
+It has been long argued that semantics and 3D reconstruction carry valuable information to each other.

-Similarly tostereo, the motivation to incorporate semantics in reconstructionis photo-consistency failing in case of imperfect and ambiguousimage information due to specularities, lack of texture,repetitive structures, or strong lighting changes.
+Similarly to stereo, the motivation to incorporate semantics in reconstruction is photo-consistency failing in case of imperfect and ambiguous image information due to specularities, lack of texture,repetitive structures, or strong lighting changes.

-Semantic labelsprovide geometric cues about likely surface orientationsat a certain location and help resolving inherent ambiguities.3D reconstruction lifts the reasoning from 2D to 3D and actsas a strong regularizer by enforcing geometric consistency overmultiple images for segmentation.
+Semantic labels provide geometric cues about likely surface orientations at a certain location and help resolving inherent ambiguities.

+3D reconstruction lifts the reasoning from 2D to 3D and acts as a strong regularizer by enforcing geometric consistency over multiple images for segmentation.